 ABOYNE LODGE SEND INFORMATION

-My name is Mrs Clinton and I am the SENCO (Special Educational Needs Coordinator) and Mental Health Lead.
+My name is Mrs Charsley and I am the SENCO (Special Educational Needs Coordinator) and Mental Health Lead.
 I am a qualified teacher with an out-of-class role.
-I have completed the National SENCo Award and I have a level 5 Diploma in teaching children with Specific Learning difficulties.
 You will find me here three days a week, usually on Tuesdays, Wednesdays and Thursdays and you can contact me directly on firstname.lastname@example.org.
 I work with all of the staff here to improve outcomes for your child.
-We are an inclusive school and we work hard to ensure every child is able to reach their full potential.
-We have a strong approachable team, which includes many experienced Teachers, TAs and Ayla, the school dog.
+We are an inclusive school and we work hard to ensure every child feels safe, listened to and is able to reach their full potential.
+We have a strong approachable team, which includes many experienced Teachers, TAs and support staff.

 I will help you with matters specific to SEND and/or mental health and look forward to a positive partnership working with you in support of your child.
 I also work closely with many external professionals, including our link Education and Mental Health Practitioner (EMHP), to ensure every child has access to the appropriate support.